city

 National security and regulatory compliance are two incredibly fast-moving areas of law.
 Our CFIUS lawyers invest the time that it takes to remain current in a rapidly evolving legal environment.
 We enjoy a successful track record of defending our clients against overbearing government interference.

-The Foreign Investment Risk Review Modernization Act of 2018 (FIRRMA) dramatically changed the game when it comes to CFIUS reviews.
+The Foreign Investment Risk Review Modernization Act of 2018 (FIRRMA) dramatically changed the game when it comes to CFIUS reviews of certain foreign investments.
 Our attorneys have kept up with these and other changes, and we are able to anticipate further changes down the road.

 Meet Our Attorneys